Skip to main content

 "Polyvalent Voices: Ethnic and Racialized Desi Hip Hop," In Desi Rap: South Asian Americans in Hip Hop, Ajay Nair and Murali Balaji, eds.
 Rowman & Littlefield Publishers/Lexington Books, 2008:17-32

 "Down by Law: The Effects and Responses of Copyright Restrictions on Sampling in Rap."
-In the Journal of Political and Legal Anthropology, May 1999.
+In the Journal of Political and Legal Anthropology.
+Vol 22, No. 1 (May 1999): 1-13.
+(Winner of the 1998 APLA Student Paper Prize)